 - Dhrystone is an older, simpler benchmark.
 Application Note 273: Dhrystone Benchmarking for Arm Cortex Processors describes how to compile and run Dhrystone.

 Arm publishes benchmark numbers for some processors.
-Where available, these are provided on the individual processor product pages, for example:
+Where these numbers are available, these are provided on the individual processor product pages, for example:

-Where hardware devices are not available, Cycle Models can help you confidently make architectural decisions and optimize performance.
+If hardware devices are not available, Cycle Models can help you make architectural decisions and optimize performance.
 Cycle Models are compiled directly from Arm RTL and retain complete functional and cycle accuracy.

 Analyzing and debugging performance